notemptylist/tradeRev.flask/docs/NOTES.md

 - Create and update trades by compbining open and close transactions.
 - Calculate and Update the profit calculation for trades.
 - Update trades with expired options ( we don't get a transaction record for these).
+- Once a trade is closed, compute and store the duration. (closing transactiondate - opening transactiondate )

 It would be a good idea to keep a log tracking the execution of these.